aiverson/frlua/README.md

 `prop:le(prop2)` combines the properties with `<=`.

+`prop1 + prop2` combines the properties with `+`.

+`prop1 - prop2` combines the properties with `-`.

+`prop1 * prop2` combines the properties with `*`.

+`prop1 / prop2` combines the properties with `/`.

+`prop:subscribe(handler, preupdate)` Subscribe to the Property with the specified event and preupdate handler.
+It returns a function to cancel the subscription.
+The preupdate function is guaranteed to be called before each update as soon as the Property is certain that it will update this tick.
+This allows the property combiners to avoid spurious updates.

 `eventstream:filter([func])` Filter the EventStream by the given predicate function.
 The function can be anything allowed by the function construction rules.
 If no function is provided the identity predicate is used, which falls back to lua's built in behavior.
 Everything except false and nil is regarded as true.

 `eventstream:flatMap(func)`  Map the events into other event streams, then merge the resulting event streams into a single event stream.
 The func can be anything allowed by the function construction rules.